 Are There Any Other Ethical Guidelines for Nurses?

-The authors recommend that organizations hold ethics-related interventions for today’s complex healthcare issues.
+The authors recommend that nurses participate in ethics-related interventions for today’s complex healthcare issues.
 Some organizations may have their own ethics committees and guidelines.
 These committees allow nurses to discuss dilemmas and acquire resources.
 For additional support, ANA occasionally issues position statements on ethics and human rights.
 These cover a variety of topics, such as the use of marijuana as therapy and end-of-life care.

 In 2014, the National Nursing Ethics Summit attempted to break the barriers between nursing organizations and other groups such as educational organizations, policymakers and professional nursing nonprofit organizations.
 The result is Blueprint for 21st Century Nursing.
 This lists steps on how to prepare and support nurses for practice.